 Park, Adelaide became heavily involved in the war effort.

 As President of the Lincolnshire Branch of the Red Cross Society, she was influential in raising funds and gifts for wounded soldiers, recruiting and supporting Red Cross Voluntary Aid Detachment workers, and helped with events like ‘Happy Thought Day’.
 She sat on the Local Women’s War Committee and opened two soldiers’ rest homes in Grantham.

 Her many kindnesses were recorded in the Grantham Journal, and included providing a hot drink and a meat pie to each man leaving Grantham for the Front, opening the Belton gardens as a respite for soldiers and local residents, and volunteering in the YMCA huts.

 The archaeology of the camp

-Two archaeological investigations have been carried out on the site of Belton Park Camp in 2012 and 2015.
-During the archaeological surveys Belton’s conservation teams have gained an increased understanding of the significance of the site.
+Two archaeological investigations have been carried out on the site of Belton Park Camp.
+Channel 4’s Time Team examined the site as part of their 20th series in 2012.
+Later in 2015, further investigations took place as part of the Heritage Lottery Fund's Young Roots programme.
+During the archaeological surveys Belton’s conservation teams gained an increased understanding of the significance of the site.
 The combination of the history of the site and the survival of archaeological remains makes it of national as well as local significance.

 The landscape archaeological remains are a unique survival of this type of archaeology.
 As well as the clear layout of the building shapes, there are distinct archaeological remains not shown on the contemporary plan of the site created at the time of the camp, including an officer’s sand pit, bayonet practice sites and other landmarks.